-Face lifts are most commonly performed in the Same Day Surgery Unit of Saint Vincent Hospital at the Worcester Medical Center.
-We also operate at the Massachusetts Eye and Ear Infirmary.
-General anesthesia or local anesthesia with intravenous sedation is required.
-Dr. Bentkover will make an incision that starts at or inside the hairline at the temple and continues in front of the ear, then around the earlobe and behind the ear, ending at the scalp area.
+The mini lift incision does not extend as far up behind the ear as with the full face lift.
+It is the so-called “short incision’ face lift.
 These incisions are placed in such a manner that they generally hide very nicely.
 Most women can wear their hair up in a few months without worry of unsightly incisions.
 Excess skin is removed and sagging muscles and connective tissues (called the SMAS) are tightened.
 Incisions are closed carefully and every effort is made to hide them as much as possible.

 Recovery: What to Expect

 You will be given explicit pre- and post-operative instructions.
-By following these instructions you will minimize potential problems.
+By following these instructions, you will minimize potential problems.
 It is necessary to have someone drive you home and stay with you for the first 24 hours.
-There is also a hotel across the street from the hospital that is very accustomed to hosting our patients.
+If you live an hour or more away, we prefer you stay overnight in one of hotels near the hospital.
 Initially you will have a large dressing wrapped around your head, and your neck will feel very tight.

 We recommend that you avoid the sun after surgery.
 Also, remember that one of the major factors that led to you having the surgery was probably sun exposure.
-In order to preserve the results of your surgery and prevent unwanted thick scars, we actively discourage excessive sun exposure and encourage high SPF sun protection.
-SPF 45-75.
+In order to preserve the results of your surgery and prevent unwanted thick scars, we actively discourage excessive sun exposure and encourage high SPF sun protection SPF 45-75.

 Everybody ages a bit differently; but, generally speaking, a successful face lift may not need to be repeated for 8-12 years.